-The term “Spring Clean” can be so cliche that I had second thoughts about using it for this article.
-The reality is though, that it’s a term we can all relate to.
+The term “Spring Clean” can be so cliche that I had second thoughts about using it for this article on getting your bedroom ready for Spring.
+The reality is that it’s a term we can all relate to.
 It’s a term that helps us clear out the cobwebs both mentally and within our homes, with a good old fashioned vacuum cleaner able to aid with the latter.

 The mere thought of spring cleaning can help us prepare for and get motivated to welcome the coming season.
 The reality is that I don’t have anything revolutionary to share with you.
 What I am sharing with you though is a combination of common sense bits you probably already know and little gems that I find help me keep my bedroom ready for the upcoming season.

 The bed is the item that the entire room revolves around.
 It’s the purpose of having the bedroom and it’s the place that most of us consider a haven and retreat.
 From busy and lived-in to simple and minimalist our bedrooms are unique to us though I can’t think of something that is more run of the mill than a bed.
 Sure, our mattresses may be different sizes, some may have a divan while others have a canopy bed.
 Whatever our preferences the biggest focus when doing a spring revamp should certainly be our beds.

 Our pillows tend to be the most important part of determining whether we get a good night’s sleep or not.
 We have a phrase in my house that sums up whether or not we slept well based on the pillows – pillow issues.

 Pillow issues can range from having the wrong pillow – we each have pillows to meet our individual needs and when we’re so sleepy can just grab the wrong one, to sleeping with pillows in the wrong order – there’s a top pillow and a bottom pillow as well as an array of cushions.
 Yes, a little bit OTT, I know.